neeraj1bh/Youtube-Downloader/README.md

 # Youtube-Downloader

-Lets you download YouTube videos.
+Lets you download YouTube videos in 720p.

 Also do read the Requirements.txt file to download all the required modules.